EYFS at GRDS

 Early Years Foundation Stage

 GEMS Royal Dubai school is an outstanding school with an experienced team of Early Years Practitioners.
-We are a passionate and dedicated team who take pride in delivering an enhanced version of the Early Years Foundation Stage (EYFS) Curriculum framework combining it with our core values and ICARE dispositions.
+We are a passionate and dedicated team who take pride in delivering an enhanced version of the Early Years Foundation Stage (EYFS) Curriculum framework combining it with our core values and the HPL Values, Attitudes and Attributes and the Advanced Cognitive Performance Characteristics.
 We specifically plan and adapt our teaching through inquiry based thinking, using the child’s voice as the starting point for all of our focus activities and provision which have cross curricular links and real-life learning opportunities.

 The EYFS underpins our approach through the early years principles; children need to learn through actively exploring, creating and critical thinking.
 Children develop creative ideas and solutions by completing open ended activities that require children to find solutions through exploration and discovery and ignite investigations.